MotusWTS/motusServer/inst/doc/beeper_product_format.md

 ## Interim Handling of Beeper Tags ##

-(2018 March 8) Beeper tag support is still not complete.
+**2018 March 8** Beeper tag support is still not complete.
 For now, we provide users with a database of pulses extracted from the raw receiver data files.
-This happens when the tag finder is run with th `--pulses_only` option, e.g. via a project or receiver parameterOverride.
+This happens when the tag finder is run with the `--pulses_only` option, e.g. via a project or receiver parameterOverride.
+These parameterOverrides are managed by motus.org staff at user request.

 ### Format of SERNO_beeper.sqlite ###

 This is an [sqlite](https://sqlite.org) file, which can be processed in R via the `RSQLite` or `dplyr` packages.

-The database contains two tables.  `params` records antenna parameter settings, and has this schema:
+The database contains two tables:  `params` records antenna parameter settings, and has this schema:

 ```sql